 Keep an eye out for your Social Security statement in the mail each year or find your statement online.
 Look it over to ensure your income is reported correctly.
 Get credit for every penny you’ve earned to boost your eventual benefit checks.

-Once you start collecting benefits, your unmarried dependent children 18 or younger can receive benefits (see details here), too.
-Biological children, adopted children, stepchildren and grandchildren are eligible as are (details here) full-time high-school students aged 18 to 19 and children disabled before age 22.
+Once you start collecting benefits, your unmarried dependent children 18 or younger can receive benefits (see details here) too.
+Biological children, adopted children, stepchildren and grandchildren are eligible, as are full-time high-school students aged 18 to 19 and children disabled before age 22 (details here).

 When do you expect to start collecting Social Security?
 Let us know in our Forums.
 It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.

 Learn everything you need to plan your dream retirement

 The Only Retirement Guide You'll Ever Need gives you the knowledge you need to retire on your own terms.
 Sure, you can pay a financial adviser, but this online course gives you total control to create a custom retirement plan around the things that make you happy.

 You're going to get expert, personalized advice.
 You'll have access to the latest tools.
 And when it's complete, you'll be able to approach your retirement confidently and with peace of mind.